GollyTicker/tagesschau-corona-counter/README.md

 ## Web Frontend

 The frontend is written with NodeJS, NPM and Vue.
 In dev mode the `web/src` folder is mounted so that changes in the src folder are compiled and hot-reloaded into the development web server.
+The frontend is served via nginx inside a docker container in production.

 ## Notes